Renewing your accreditation

 Find a Lawyer

 From the 1 May 2017, any specialist with an outstanding renewal (or if the renewal is still being processed) will not have their accreditation listed on the Law Society website until it is finalised.
 Specialists are encouraged to renew their accreditation allowing ample time for processing.
 Specialist Accreditation endeavours to have as quick a turn-around as possible.

 Renewal of Specialist Accreditation is an annual requirement for all specialists.
 This ensures that the standard expected of an Accredited Specialist is maintained.

 An extension of time to complete the required 10 CPD points (per area of accreditation) may be sought.
-There is no exemption relating to the fulfilment of CPD requirements for renewal.

 Specialists should refer to page 9 of Information for Accredited Specialists for specific details.